FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 `source` the file in `muttrc`

+!!! info "Important"
-**Important** `pinentry-tty` set as the pinentry program in `gpg-agent.conf` is reported to cause problems with Mutt TUI, because it uses curses.
+  `pinentry-tty` set as the pinentry program in `gpg-agent.conf` is reported to cause problems with Mutt TUI, because it uses curses.
 It is recommended to use `pinentry-curses` or other graphic pinentry program instead.

-## Keyserver
+### Keyserver

 Public keys can be uploaded to a public server for discoverability: